XBLDev/fccciRedevelopment/README.md

 Code for the coming updated fccci: http://fccci.org.au/au/, code base for user auth and routing: https://github.com/XBLDev/ReactJSNodejsAuthRouterv4

+Comment 2/11/2017, 9:04 pm:

+The 3 calendar packages explored: https://github.com/nathanstitt/dayz, https://github.com/Hanse/react-calendar,
+https://github.com/intljusticemission/react-big-calendar, basically the idea is that the package ideally should: be easy to modify such that it can put a link on each of the event days, and each link when clicked can go to the corresponding event, and since react-big-calendar is too difficult to modify and is using the pre2015 createelement syntax, it's not suitable for the purpose; dayz give an error saying a prop date is not defined; therefore the only viable option at this point is react-calendar, a simple library that's written in the component-subcomponent sort of way, and adding props/modifying the original code is relative easy to do.
+The idea is that when changing the month with the forward and backward buttons, it sends a request to backend to load the events of next/previous month, send the events to the calendar as a prop, and the calendar gives the days that have events links and gives different classnames to each day cell accordingly so the user knows that whether a day has an event or not.

+Started on testing React Components with Jest and Enzyme, for now just basic ideas such as testing whether the output render is as expected, following tutorial here: https://www.sitepoint.com/test-react-components-jest/.
+Next steps would be to test function logics and if possible whether routing is working as expected.

 Comment 31/10/2017, 7:42 pm:

 Added the calendar using the react-big-calender package: https://github.com/intljusticemission/react-big-calendar,